 - Wait for your refund.
 Yes, waiting is not always the ideal solution but if you e-file your tax return and elect to receive your refund via direct deposit, the IRS may process your return in just one or two weeks.
 In some cases, waiting two weeks will be better than paying $100 or more for a short loan.
 Keep in mind that different filing methods will take longer.
 This tax refund schedule will give you an idea of how long your return will take.

 - Lower your tax refund.
 If you’re getting a big tax refund ever year, it means you’re overpaying on your taxes throughout the year.
-It’s nice to get a big refund check, but you could also have that money in your bank account during year.
+It’s nice to get a big refund check, but you could also have that money in your bank account during year, which may help avoid a situation where you’re short on cash and relying on a refund loan.
 To do that, you would need to increase the allowances on your W-4.
 This option will require a bit more planning on your part but it’s a good way to maximize your take home pay.

 H&R Block’s Refund Advance